joakimk/minimapper/README.md

 end
 ```

-### Typed attributes
+### Typed attributes and type coercion

-If you specify type, minimapper will attempt to convert into that type.
-Supported types: Integer and DateTime (:integer and :date_time).
+If you specify type, Minimapper will only allow values of that type, or values that can be coerced into that type.

+The latter means that it can accept e.g. string integers directly from a form.
+Minimapper aims to be much less of a form value parser than ActiveRecord, but we'll allow ourselves conveniences like this.

+Supported types: Integer and DateTime (`:integer` and `:date_time`).

 ``` ruby
 class User